codecrafters-io/build-your-own-redis/stage_descriptions/auth-13-ya4.md

 ### Enforcing `default` user authentication

-In redis, every new connection is automatically authenticated as the `default` user.
+In Redis, every new connection is automatically authenticated as the `default` user.

 The `default` user can be modified just like any other user using the `ACL SETUSER` command.
 When you add a password to the `default` user, it changes the authentication behavior for all new connections: